-The solemn beauty of British Columbia’s Sunshine Coast and Vancouver Islands are revealed on a comprehensive itinerary designed for the active, independent traveller.
+The solemn beauty of British Columbia’s Sunshine Coast and Vancouver Island are revealed on a comprehensive itinerary designed for the active, independent traveller.
 Remote, activity oriented resorts treat guests to uninterrupted shorelines, teeming with native birds, seals and other fascinating marine mammals.

 Guided kayaking tours explore these placid waters, and guided hikes lead small groups through ancient forests to destinations of unsurpassed beauty.
 These wilderness experiences are balanced by urban cycling tours on well-established biking lanes and parkland routes throughout Vancouver and Victoria, creating a complete West Coast experience.